 Class Teams Private Chat

-Instead of communicating by email, I ask all students to ask me questions via the Chat tool in the Class Teams.
-Only you and I can see the content in a private chat.
-I will address any grading or emergency questions as soon as possible.
-To improve our communication, I ask that at the beginning of your message, you use one (or more, as appropriate) of the following keywords:
+Instead of communicating by email, we ask all students to ask us questions via the Chat tool in the Class Team.
+Only you, Nikhil, and Dr. H can see the content in a private chat.

 IMPORTANT: Please review your notification settings within the Class Team, so you receive notifications when I reply.